 Illuna is one of the best Dinosaurs with the Mutate ability.
 Its Creature subtypes are insane.
 It’s a Beast Elemental Dinosaur.
 Crazy stuff.

 It is a 6/6 for 5 with flying and trample.
 Efficient.
-Its Mutate cost is high being 6.
+Its Mutate cost is high, being 6.
 Its Mutate ability trigger is to exile cards from the top of your library until you exile a nonland permanent.
-Then, this permanent is put into the board.
+Then, this permanent is put onto the board.
 It is basically a free cast.
 This makes Illuna a great Commander, and a good base to build around.

 #3 Vadrok, Apex of Thunder

 This is another Mutate creature with fine stats.
 It is a 3/3 for 3 mana with flying and first strike.
 Its Mutate cost is not bad at 4.
 This puts it a step ahead of Iluna.
 Both these cards can be exchanged in the list because they are pretty similar in nature.